cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-0.md

 * Attendees will be using their own GitHub accounts
 * **IMPORTANT:** If you haven't already completed the *Pre-Workshop Setup* then do so here: https://cloudbees-ci.labs.cb-sa.io/getting-started/pre-workshop-setup/

+.footnote[.bold[*] Please note, it is unlikely that we will get through all the material.
+However, all of the lab material is freely available on GitHub and can be self-led.
+The CloudBees CI lab environment will be available until next Monday if you would like to complete any labs we don't get through.]
 ---
 name: core-overview-title
 class: title, shelf, no-footer, fullbleed